audiotranskription Hintergrund

 2. Multiple AI models

-Three different LLMs (currently ChatGPT-4o, Claude 3.5 Sonnet and Gemini 1.5 pro) are integrated together in the research process.
+Three different LLMs (currently ChatGPT, Claude and Gemini) are integrated into the research process and moderated by the researcher.
 Studies show that the interlinking of different LLMs leads to an improvement in the quality of the output of each individual LLM.
 This significantly increases the overall quality of the analysis.
 This variance increases the diversity of perspectives due to the different “bias” of the LLMs involved.
-The confrontation with different points of view encourages the models to provide more differentiated answers and mutual reference, which leads to an improvement in quality.
+The confrontation with different points of view encourages more differentiated answers and mutual reference, which increases the diversity of perspectives.

 3. Agency remains with the researcher through active moderation role